VirtualPatientEngine/AIAgents4Pharma/docs/notebooks/talk2biomodels/benchmark/benchmark.md

 3. Create and run a T2B agent for each prompt in a notebook.

 ## Benchmark "User input context"
 **Aim**: test the stability of the outputs depending on the specific wording of the prompt.
+Keep parameters constant, vary only prompt quality and context.

 **Data**: Diverse questions with respect to lenght, background (immunologist, modeller, computational biologist, etc.) and complexity (short vs complex).
 Include grammatical errors and typos.
 50 questions per tool (Set 1).

+**Models**: 537, 971, BIOMD0000000027 (use cases from the publication)

 **Tools**: `simulate_model`, `ask_question`, `custom_plotter`, `model_description`, `search_models`, `fetch_parameters`, `get_annotation`